 Diecast aircraft models come in all sizes, quality and detail levels – and prices.
 Although there are a few well established and known brands, choosing the right brand is not easy.
-In this article, we will go through the most collected scales, brands, quality criteria and prices.
+In this article, we will go through the most collected scales, brands and manufacturers, quality criteria and prices.
 Whether you’re a detail oriented enthousiast, are just looking to put a cool aircraft on your desk, or get one as a gift, this article will cover everything you need to get the most out of your investment.

 Best aircraft model brands for your money